merovex-archival/merovex.github.io/pages/about.md

 ---
 layout: page
-title: About Ben Wilson
+title: About Merovex & Ben Wilson
 permalink: /about-ben-wilson/
 ---
 <!-- vogel-harvey-novak-cp-tot-trim -->

-## About Dausha.net
+## About Merovex Press

-Welcome to my site.
-This has been my personal site since November 1998.
-I used to use dausha.com, but lost control of it in 1998 and had to wait until 2002.
-“Dausha” is Egyptian for noise pollution, and was a nickname I picked up in school about a quarter-century ago…even though I’m WASP.
+Yes, the domain and site names are different.
+Dausha.net has been my personal site for nearly 20 years, and names are hard to change.
+A long time ago I had the nickname "Dausha" (which means noise pollution in Egyptian), though recently it became "Merovex" due to the vast amount of information I keep in my wee brain.
+Thus Merovex Press was born.

+Merovex is the imprint for some of the worst science fiction you will ever read.
+I'll just leave it at that.

-## About Me
+## About Ben Wilson

-### Ben in 140 Characters
+### Me in 140 Characters

 Ben Wilson is a science fiction writer, husband, father, project manager, lover of the divine, human nature student.
 On twitter [@merovex](https://twitter.com/merovex).

-### Ben in 50 Words
+### Ben in 50-ish Words

 Ben Wilson is a science fantasy writer.
 He’s into history, human nature and religious studies.
 He is the author of the [Postal Marine Series](/postal-marine-series), though he eventually wants to write four novel series.
-His books are avalable on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY) Ben lives in Arlington, Virginia with his wife and three children.
-Find him on twitter [@merovex](https://twitter.com/merovex).
+His books are avalable on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY) Ben lives in Arlington, Virginia with his wife three children, and Milo the friendly cat.

 ### Why I write